FNNDSC/pl-freesurfer_pp/README.rst

 Assign an "input" directory to ``/incoming`` and an output directory to ``/outgoing``.
 Note that the "input" directory is effectively ignored by this plugin, but is required.

+In the simplest sense, the plugin can be run with

+    docker run --rm -v $(pwd)/in:/incoming -v $(pwd)/out:/outgoing   \
+            fnndsc/pl-freesurfer_pp freesurfer_pp.py \
+            /incoming /outgoing

+which will copy the internal `stats` directory from a `05-yr/02-mo/04-da` subject to the output.
+Other choices are available.
 To get a listing of the internal tree of already processed and available FreeSurfer choices:

     docker run --rm -v $(pwd)/in:/incoming -v $(pwd)/out:/outgoing   \
             fnndsc/pl-freesurfer_pp freesurfer_pp.py \